-We made capital expenditures of RMB6.7 million, RMB21.7 million (US\$3.1 million) and RMB14.2 million (US\$2.1 million) in 2016, 2017 and the nine months ended September 30, 2018.
+We made capital expenditures of RMB6.7 million, RMB21.7 million (US\$3.3 million) and RMB8.2 million (US\$1.2 million) in 2016, 2017 and the six months ended June 30, 2018.
 In these periods, our capital expenditures were mainly used for purchase of equipment, including servers, computers and other office equipment, and office renovation.
+Our capital expenditures for the second half of 2018 are expected to increase, due to the expansion of our operations and office area, as well as enhancement of our IT infrastructure.
 We will continue to make capital expenditures to meet the expected growth of our business.